Visualizing Evolving Trees: Related Work

 \section{Related Work}

-Dynamic graph drawing has a long history~\cite{beck2017taxonomy,SkambathT16}.
-It can be divided into two broad categories: offline and online.
+Dynamic graph drawing has a long history~\cite{beck2017taxonomy,SkambathT16} and two broad categories: offline and online.
 In the easier offline setting we assume that all the data about the dynamics is known in advance.
 Algorithms for offline dynamic visualization use different approaches including combining all time-slice instances into a single supergraph~\cite{Diehl00,Diehl01,diehl2002graphs}, connecting the same node in consecutive time-slices and optimizing them simultaneously~\cite{erten2003graphael,erten2003simultaneous,forrester2004graphael}, providing animation~\cite{bach2013graphdiaries}, and showing small multiples type visualization~\cite{bach2015small}. \textit{DynNoSlice} by Simonetto {\it et al.}~\cite{simonetto2018event} is one of the most recent approaches for this setting and is different from the prior methods as it does not rely on discrete time-slices.

 Online dynamic graph drawing deals with the harder problem -- when we do not know in advance what changes will occur.
 One can optimize the current view, given what has happened in the past, but cannot look into the future, as the information is not available.
 Cohen {\it et al.}~\cite{cohen1992framework,cohen1995dynamic} and Workman {\it et al.}~\cite{workman2004incremental} describe algorithms for dynamic drawing of trees that place nodes that are equidistant from the root on the same level (same $y$ coordinate).
-These algorithms do not take edge lengths into consideration and the hierarchical nature of the layout can lead to exponential differences between the shortest and longest edges.
+These algorithms do not take edge lengths into consideration, and the hierarchical nature of the layout can lead to exponential differences between the shortest and longest edges.